The Story Behind IndiNature: Rethinking the Future of Building Materials

 Overview of the Factory

-- Utilizes local hemp crops to reduce transport emissions
+- Grown in the UK – utilizes local hemp crops to reduce transport emissions

 Meet the Team

-Behind the machines is a small but agile team of engineers, technicians, and sustainability experts.
+Behind the machines is a small but agile team of engineers, technicians, and sustainability experts who have achieved the ISO9001 standard and BBA accreditation.
 Each team member plays a key role in scaling operations while upholding the company’s environmental standards.

 The Manufacturing Process